akshit1511/hacktoberfest/README.md

 I gave my last year's tshirt to my roomie, he was happy :)

+I'm sure it will be the best shirt in my closet

 whoaa I didn't think that a simple readme would get merge conflicts.
 I legit learn so much every time I make this high quality pull request.